fleetwoodmac/FUSEless-Mount-macOS/README.md

 # Preliminary Notes
 [Restic](https://restic.net/) and [BorgBackup](https://www.borgbackup.org/) are probably the most stable and well-developed FOSS backup tools for macOS that have a mounting capability for backup browsing.
 However, both use macFUSE for mounting on macOS, which requires reducing security due to its system kext requirement.

-Until Borg and restic implement an kextless alternative like [FUSE-T](https://www.fuse-t.org/), or implement an alternative method of mounting like usingwebDAV (example: Cryptomator), [Kopia](https://kopia.io/) is a great alternative if you are willing to use something that is still in active development (but by most accounts, completely fine, and being commercially supported/deployed), as it supports [WebDAV mounting](https://kopia.io/docs/reference/command-line/common/mount/) of snapshots.
+Until Borg and restic implement an kextless alternative like [FUSE-T](https://www.fuse-t.org/), or implement an alternative method of mounting like using webDAV (example: Cryptomator), [Kopia](https://kopia.io/) is a great alternative if you are willing to use something that is still in active development (but by most accounts, completely fine, and being commercially supported/deployed), as it supports [WebDAV mounting](https://kopia.io/docs/reference/command-line/common/mount/) of snapshots.

 For those that do still want to use Restic or Borg and do not want to change the required security settings needed to make macFUSE work on apple silicon (M1, etc.), the easiest ways to do so are using things like [ResticBrowser](https://github.com/emuell/restic-browser) and [Borg-Repo-Explorer](https://github.com/Netruk44/borg-repository-explorer), which are viable ways to browse backups with minimal effort, but are not a full solution to be able to search quickly and preview files yet.